EmmanuelAlmonte/netstr/docs/Whitelist.md

 1. If `Enabled` is `false`, the event is accepted (subject to other validation rules).
 2. If `RestrictPublishing` is `false`, the event is accepted (subject to other validation rules).
+3. If the event's kind is in the `ExemptKinds` list, the event is accepted (subject to other validation rules).
-3. If the event's public key is in the `AllowedPublicKeys` list, the event is accepted (subject to other validation rules).
+4. If the event's public key is in the `AllowedPublicKeys` list, the event is accepted (subject to other validation rules).
-4. Otherwise, the event is rejected with the message: `restricted: your public key is not in the whitelist`.
+5. Otherwise, the event is rejected with the message: `restricted: your public key is not in the whitelist`.

 ### Subscribing to Events